trangnguyen31052k6-cloud/DSA_Group2_Topic4/README.md

 # 📑 Phase 2: Operational Data Flow & Cursor Navigation

 ## 🌊 System Data Flow
-The operational data flow diagram below illustrates the journey of a UI command through our decoupled architecture, ensuring $O(1)$ performance for structural mutations.
+The operational data flow diagram below illustrates the journey of a user command through our decoupled architecture, ensuring $O(1)$ performance for structural mutations.

 ![Data Flow Diagram](image/DataFlow.png)

 ## 🔄 The Data Flow Pipeline
-The system architecture is strictly optimized for a modern **Web GUI** environment.
-Every user interaction (e.g., clicking a button or selecting a dropdown option) triggers a strict, unidirectional 4-step execution pipeline to guarantee data integrity:
+The system architecture is strictly optimized for a **CLI Terminal** environment.
+Every user interaction (e.g., typing a command and pressing Enter) triggers a strict, unidirectional 4-step execution pipeline to guarantee data integrity:
 1. **Save state before modification:** The current state is securely pushed to the `ActionStack` prior to any structural modification.
 2. **Update cursor position:** The `Cursor` calculates the exact reference `Node` and column index.
 3. **Memory manipulation:** The `DoublyLinkedList` executes safe pointer disconnections and reconnections at the physical data layer.
-4. **Return new structure:** The newly updated structure is returned and rendered dynamically on the Web GUI.
+4. **Return new structure:** The newly updated structure is returned and displayed dynamically on the Terminal.

 ## 🧭 Cursor Movement Mechanics
 Unlike traditional static arrays, the cursor is implemented as a live object maintaining a direct memory reference to a specific `Node` (representing a line of text).